-Learn to play better than just "OK."
+I train students to play better than just "OK."
 I've played and studied for over 25 years, giving lessons and taking them myself.
-I don't teach straight from a book; it's based on what a student wants and needs to learn to really play the guitar.
-I offer a free intro lesson to prospective students so that they can see how my lessons work.
+There are no lessons taken straight from a book; it's based on what a student wants and needs to learn to really play the guitar well.
+I offer a free intro lesson to prospective students so that they can see how the process works.

 Seeing the learning process become a real, tangible thing is the best; the student has an "A-ha!" moment and everything changes.

 He is a positive teacher, very encouraging.
 He takes the time to make sure you are playing correctly.
 He is an excellent teacher.

 I ask that all students have their guitar when I meet with them to get a good idea of where they are in their playing, and in the case of total novices, help them get started.
 Based on that, I develop a lesson plan to both teach what the student wants to learn and make them overall better guitar players and musicians.

 I have been formally trained in various styles of playing, music theory and composition, so I can provide both the "how" (practical) and the "why" (theory) when it comes to music.

 Pricing is based upon whether a student chooses half-hour, 45 minute, or hour-long lessons.